(Spoiler: It’s thanks to marketing automation.)

 At this stage, the potential buyer has already interacted with your brand, and they like you so far!
 This is the time to bring out the bigger guns, and invest more in building a deeper connection.
 Direct mail gifting is an opportunity to show the potential buyer that you are invested in what they want and need.
 Show them with a creative gift experience that asks for their participation.
 Have fun with your voice.
 In this way, you become partners together in the brand experience.
 With a gifting landing page template, you can quickly and simply build an engaging, interactive direct mail campaign, and automate it with integrated tools, to help fire up the excitement that leads from consideration to purchase.

 The customer is getting ready to buy, or has just closed the deal.
 It is much cheaper to retain an existing customer than to acquire a new one (5X cheaper!), so make sure the relationship lasts.
 A gift that addresses the customer’s pain points, provides them with added value, or creates a participatory experience that deepens their connection to and appreciation of your company is a much better way than just sending out standard swag or a logo-embossed coffee mug.
 Automating the gifting process as part of the purchase or post-purchase stage can help keep the customer engaged and satisfied in the long term.
 And who knows?
 Besides staying on as your customer, they may even become an ambassador, recommending your company to family and friends.

 A step in the right direction

 Baby steps.
-The omnichannel journey is about capturing interest and engaging customers - little by little, more and more with each touchpoint.
+The omnichannel journey is about capturing interest and engaging customers, little by little, one step at a time, more and more with each touchpoint.
 And it works.
-Add direct mail gifting to the mix.
-Automating it with email marketing software integrations can significantly uplift your omnichannel journey, without much effort at all.
+Add direct mail gifting to the mix, automate it with email marketing software integrations, and you can significantly uplift your omnichannel journey, without much effort at all.
 That’s what we call true marketing ROI.